loopbackio/loopback-connector-soap/README.md

 This will install the module from npm and add it as a dependency to the application's [package.json](http://loopback.io/doc/en/lb2/package.json.html) file.

-## Using the SOAP CLI

-The LoopBack command-line tool includes a command to generate (discover) models based on SOAP web service.
-Use this command, `lb soap` to automatically create a set of models based on a SOAP service WSDL file.
-For more information, see [SOAP generator](http://loopback.io/doc/en/lb3/SOAP-generator.html).
+## Connecting a LoopBack app to a SOAP service

+There are two ways to connect a LoopBack app to a SOAP web service:
-**This command is the easiest way to create a LoopBack API backed by a SOAP web service.**
+- [Use the LoopBack CLI SOAP generator](http://loopback.io/doc/en/lb3/SOAP-generator.html) to generate (discover) models based on a SOAP service WSDL.
+This command is typically the easiest way to create a LoopBack API backed by a SOAP web service.
+- Manually write code that uses the SOAP data source APIs.
+This provides the greatest flexibility, but requires more work.

+See [loopback-example-connector/soap](https://github.com/strongloop/loopback-example-connector/tree/soap) for an example of the second method.

 ## Creating a data source